KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 KeyboardKit Pro unlocks a ``Autocomplete/LocalService``, which performs on-device autocomplete, and a ``Autocomplete/RemoteService``, which can be used to integrate with any remote, REST-based API.

+## Autocomplete Service Shorthands

-You can easily resolve various ``AutocompleteService`` implementations with these shorthands, sorted by relevance:
+You can easily resolve various service types with these shorthands:

 * ``AutocompleteService/local(context:locale:)`` (👑 KeyboardKit Pro)
 * ``AutocompleteService/disabled``